almirbanjanovic/roadtocloud.github.io/blog/_posts/2023-10-19-deep-learning-side-channel-attacks.md

 excerpt: "Deep learning side channel attacks involve exploiting unintended information leakage from the implementation of deep learning models to infer sensitive information or manipulate their behavior."
 toc: true
 tags:
-  - security
+  - Security
-  - ai
+  - AI
-  - ml
+  - ML
 ---

 Deep learning side channel attacks involve exploiting unintended information leakage from the implementation of deep learning models to infer sensitive information or manipulate their behavior.
 Recently I visited a presentation by Dr. Boyang Wang from the University of Cincinnati.
 Below I'll give an overview of what Dr. Wang presented about his research into deep-learning side-channel attacks and offer my own critique.